davish/dalton-schedules/README.md

 All `POST` method API endpoints require a JSON object as the request body.
 This object should contain `username` and `password` fields.

+- `POST` `/info/<id>`
+  - Get information about a user.
+Returns their grade, full name, and whether they're a student or a teacher.

 - `POST` `/schedule/my`
     - Get this week's schedule for the user whose credentials are passed in.
 Returns data in a JSON array of "event" objects of this general format:
     ```